podlove/podlove-web-player/docs/installation.md

 npm install @podlove/podlove-web-player --save
 ```

 Afterwards move the player assets to a public folder of some webserver.
 By default the player will try to load further chunks from the webserver base.
-If the player files are located in a subpath you have to adapt the `reference.base` accordingly (see [config]({{ 'config.html' | relative_url }}))
+If the player files are located in a subpath you have to adapt the `reference.base` accordingly (see [config]({{ $withBase('config.html') }})